laravel/docs/eloquent-relationships.md

         taggable_id - integer
         taggable_type - string

+> {tip} Before diving into polymorphic many-to-many relationships, you may benefit from reading the documentation on typical [many-to-many relationships](#many-to-many).

 <a name="many-to-many-polymorphic-model-structure"></a>
 #### Model Structure

-Next, we're ready to define the relationships on the model.
-The `Post` and `Video` models will both have a `tags` method that calls the `morphToMany` method on the base Eloquent class:
+Next, we're ready to define the relationships on the models.
+The `Post` and `Video` models will both have a `tags` method that calls the `morphToMany` method provided by the base Eloquent model class.

+The `morphToMany` method accepts the name of the related model as well as the "relationship name".
+Based on the name we assigned to our intermediate table name and the keys it contains, we are referring to the relationship as "taggable":

     <?php